mslinn/multi-scaladoc/README.md

 4. Update the Scaladoc by running `bin/doc`.

 ### Updating Scaladoc
-The documentation for this project is generated separately for each subprojects.
+The documentation for this project is generated separately for each subproject.
 For usage, simply type:
 ```
 $ bin/doc